Big Nate: On a Roll: Plot

-Nate Wright is in detention, as earlier his art teacher Mr. Rosa asks him to hold a ladder for his rival Artur, so that he can paint the scenery for the school play.
-He recalls Artur dripping paint on him and Mr. Rosa getting mad at Nate for letting go of the ladder and giving him detention.

-When detention is over, Nate tries to get to his Timber scout troop meeting which is held in his best friend Teddy's house on his skateboard, but on his way, he accidentally crashes into a woman's poodle's stretched leash, causing his skateboard to roll off the bridge and impact in oily water below.
+Nate Wright was asked by Mr. Rosa to hold a ladder for his rival Artur, so that he can paint the scenery for the school play.
+Artur drips paint on Nate who accidentally causes Artur to fall on him, resulting in Mr. Rosa getting mad at Nate and giving him detention.
+When detention is over, Nate tries to get to his Timber scout troop meeting which is on his skateboard, but on his way, he accidentally crashes into a woman's poodle's stretched leash, causing his skateboard to roll off the bridge and impact in oily water below.
 This results in Nate having to walk, causing him to miss the meeting.

-Francis and Teddy tell him that Artur has joined their scout troop, much to Nate's horror.
-Nate's anger only increases when he realizes that the last of Mrs. Ortiz's chocolate chip cookies that Nate really loves was eaten by Artur.
-Artur offers to give Nate and Francis rides home in his mother's car, but Nate wants to walk, and Francis decides to accompany him.

-As the two are walking home, Francis talks to Nate about the fundraiser where they have to sell Warm Fuzzies, wall hangings with little statements underneath (which Nate says are horrible), as they need money for their camping gear.
+Nate's best friends Francis and Teddy tell him that Artur has joined their scout troop, much to Nate's horror.
+As Nate and Francis are walking home, Francis talks to Nate about the fundraiser where they have to sell Warm Fuzzies, wall hangings with little statements underneath, as they need money for their camping gear.
 When Nate finds out that the grand prize is a new skateboard, he becomes motivated to sell Warm Fuzzies.

 The next day, Nate meets Teddy and Francis at his mailbox, where Francis tells Nate that Artur's his competition.
 At school, Nate sees Artur and Gina sucking up to the teachers, and Nate says that they're made for each other, which gives Nate the idea to make a plan to have Gina and Artur fall for one another so he can go after Jenny, Artur’s current girlfriend, who Nate has had a crush on since Kindergarten.
-Nate opens his locker, daydreaming that he will "sweep Jenny off her feet" when random junk flies out leaving Nate on his back, which makes him a laughingstock.
-Jenny sees what happens and calls Nate a slob while Artur suggests that if Nate cleans his locker, it will not be messy, which annoys Nate.